April 2019 Update:

 When electing for buying and selling, the Moon’s separation is vitally important.
 Dorotheus advised that the Moon may symbolize the commodity, the planet she separates from the seller, and the planet she applies to the buyer.
 Therefore, the seller will want to emphasize the strength of the planet the Moon separates from.

-The star to which the Moon connects is very important if the election pertains to creating a new situation rather than modifying an existing one.
+The star to which the Moon connects is also very important if the election pertains to creating a new situation rather than modifying an existing one.
 Again, the separated planet represents the current situation, while the applied one indicates a new situation.
-Dorotheus advised to make the planet the Moon applies to strong, by putting it in a stake (i.e. angle) just as he advised for the Moon and its lord.
+Dorotheus advised to make the planet the Moon applies to strong, by putting it in a stake (i.e. angle).

 Summary of the Lunar Principles